 Lac qui Parle County continues to offer Child Welfare services to families who need assistance in parenting their child.
 Some of the issues include: parenting concerns, delinquency, runaway, or chemical abuse behaviors.

-In 2022, 35 child welfare (including Parent Support Outreach Program) cases were opened.
+In 2024, 34 child welfare (including Parent Support Outreach Program and Minor Parent) offers were made to families.
+These offers can come through a referral to the agency or the agency may decide to make an offer of child welfare services after a child protection report is screened out.
+The agency had seven child welfare cases opened for case management throughout 2024, three of which were new referrals in 2024.
+The agency ended the year with zero open child welfare cases.